 Headaches or migraine attacks

 Over 50% of people with migraines are prone to such attacks when exposed to fluorescent light.
-A study found that approximately 85% of migraine attacks in persons with chronic headaches and photophobia are triggered by fluorescent light.
+A study found that approximately 85% of migraine attacks in those with chronic headaches and photophobia are triggered by fluorescent light.

 Eye problems